 I have to clarify a giant misconception about Mt.
 Kilimanjaro.
 It is not easy!
-We were climbing in a group of 7 strong individuals who had just finished cycling 4500 km in tough conditions from deserts in Sudan, to altitude in Ethiopia and we all agree, it was one of the most physically challenging experiences of our lives.
+We were climbing in a group of 7 strong individuals who had just finished cycling 4500 km in tough conditions – from deserts in Sudan to altitude in Ethiopia – and we all agree, it was one of the most physically challenging experiences of our lives.
 However, also one of the most exhilarating.
 I am happy to say that we all made it to the summit.
-Congrats to Rod and Dave P, Connor, Bent, Kristen, Dave and Me!
-What a great fun group.

 I have to admit, we were a pretty solid group and our guide Coleman had great confidence in us.
 Leaving camp at midnight, we pushed slowly but steadily on through the night, reaching the summit at our precise goal of 6:00 am.